ctag/cpe495/reports/report11.md

 Put here any trouble we had while accomplishing work during the previous sprint/week.
 -->

 Continual time conflicts create delays in our group meetings.
+Additionally, we have continued to encounter issues with scheduling within the course, as there does not seem to be a central calendar where class times and locations are posted.

 ### Next Sprint